DeAtHfIrE26/Patel-Kashyap-Kalpeshkumar_21BCE0216/README.md

 A turn-based chess-like game developed with server-client architecture utilizing websockets for real-time communication.
 Created as a submission for Hitwicket's recruitment challenge.
 # Chess-like Game Project

 I apologize for the late changes into the README.md.
 By mistake i need to make one change that's why i have to Re-commit it for the proper working.
-As i haven't made any changes into codes please do condier.Here's a comprehensive README file for the Chess-like Game project, including detailed step-by-step instructions on how to install all dependencies and set up the project properly.
+As i haven't made any changes into codes please do consider.Here's a comprehensive README file for the Chess-like Game project, including detailed step-by-step instructions on how to install all dependencies and set up the project properly.

 ## Table of Contents
 1. [Project Overview](#project-overview)